 - To Load a previously saved brush library, click on Load Brushes in the Brushes Panel menu, or double-click on the ABR file itself in your file system.
 Either way will append the library at the bottom of the brushes list active in Photoshop.

 Besides you can click on Reset Brushes to load the default brushes list, or Replace Brushes to override the active list of brushes with a new one.

 Even though the Brush Tool is one of the more basics features of any version of Photoshop, there is always room to experiment.
 Try to discover something new and exciting.
 I hope this guide will be useful for you!

-And now that you know how the Brush Tool works, why not take advantage of some of the fantastic Photoshop brushes available on Envato Market?
-From smoke to watercolor, and from shattered glass to exploding stone, you can find brushes to create pretty much any effect you want.
+And now that you know how the Brush Tool works, why not take advantage of some of the fantastic Photoshop brushes available on Envato Elements?
+From ink to watercolor, and from clouds to fire, you can find brushes to create pretty much any effect you want.